MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 	<tr><td>2015 and 2017 (VC 14)</td><td>Supported</td><td>Supported</td>
 	</table>

-	Note: In all cases, you must link to the latest publically available CRT.
+	Note: In all cases, you must link to the latest publicly available CRT.

 + __Your application installs and loads assemblies from the Windows side-by-side folder__.
 For example, your application uses C runtime libraries VC8 or VC9 and is dynamically linking them from Windows side-by-side folder, meaning your code is using the common DLL files from a shared folder.
 This is not supported.
 You will need to statically link them by linking to the redistributable library files directly into your code.